shubhamprogrammer2371/Accounts_Delivery_Networking_Small_Project/README.md

-4) All devices in the network should be connected using appropriate cabels.
+4) All devices in the network should be connected using appropriate cables.